OctopusDeploy/ICanHasDotnetCore/README.md

 ## Compiling
-You will need Visual Studio 2017 and dotnet-1.1.1-sdk ([1.1.1 with SDK 1.0.1](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.1.1-download.md)).
+You will need Visual Studio 2017 or [Jetbrains Rider](https://www.jetbrains.com/rider/) and the [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0).
-Note that you can install multiple SDKs side by side, it's all controlled through the global.json.

 To build from the command line you will need  NodeJS (Tested with 4.1) and Gulp installed.